Holyoke, Massachusetts: Library

 Holyoke Public Library, found at 335 Maple Street, is one of the very few examples of neoclassical architecture in the city of Holyoke, designed by prominent local architect James A. Clough.
 It sits on Library Park, which was donated by the Holyoke Water Power Company in 1887.
 The library established in 1870 was originally a room in the old Appleton Street School, and by 1876 moved to a central room on the main floor of City Hall.
 It remained there until its collections had outgrown this space and a modern facility was required.

 Holyoke's citizens were charged to raise money to construct the library building and provide additional books.
 Under the leadership of Henry Chase, $95,000 was raised.
 William Whiting and William Skinner, each gave $10,000.
 Clough, the architect who designed the building, gave his services gratis because his daughter was a faithful patron of the library.
 It opened officially in 1902.

-At the dedication ceremony William Whiting, library president at the time, referred to the library as the "people's college" and added that: "A library is as much a part of the intellectual life of a community as its schools, and should be supported generously as part of our educational system.
+At the dedication ceremony, William Whiting, library president at the time, referred to the library as the "people's college" and added, "A library is as much a part of the intellectual life of a community as its schools, and should be supported generously as part of our educational system.
 Within these walls you will find authors devoted to literature, arts and science, and they are free to any who will ask.
 We can say to the citizens of Holyoke you have only to ask her and you will find knowledge to make your life useful and happy."